WilcyWilson/TypeScript-Practise/README.md

 - Like in other programming languages Typescript has a constructor declared with constructor keyword.
 - Now, we don't have multiple constructor in typescript like other languages so we can make parameters optional in constructor using ?. x?: number.

+## Access Modifiers in Constructor parameters

+- 3 types of access modifier, private, public mand protected.
+- Access modifiers used in constructor parameter to autointialize the field and declare them in the constructor.